The Super Mario Bros. Super Show!: Writing

 According to screenwriter Bob Forward, the writing team on the Legend of Zelda segments was given significant freedom to develop the series as they wished, particularly with regards to the script and character design.
+Nintendo offered little advice or guidance to the writers except for providing a franchise "bible", character designs, and the first two video games in the series.
+As a result, the writers, who were not gamers, conducted their own research and decided to focus on story instead of gameplay.
+The episodes featured a combination of action, drama and comedy, with much emphasis placed on the relationship between Zelda and Link.

 The fairy character named Spryte was inspired by Forward's childhood obsession with the character Tinker Bell from Walt Disney's animated film Peter Pan.
 Forward also explained that Link's catchphrase "Excuse me, Princess" was based on a popular Steve Martin comedy routine.
 He decided to include it in every episode of the series as a way to poke fun at DIC's VP of Creative Affairs, Robbie London, who had forced him to use the phrase.
-Forward also stated that the relationship between Link and Zelda was influenced by the dynamic between the characters of the American television series Moonlighting, which were portrayed by Bruce Willis and Cybill Shepherd.
+Forward also stated that the relationship between Link and Zelda was influenced by the dynamic between the characters of David Addison and Maddie Hayes from the American television series Moonlighting, which were portrayed by Bruce Willis and Cybill Shepherd respectively.

+The writers revealed that, in addition to having a "show bible" as a reference for the main characters, they were influenced by their own interests when creating episodes in the series.
+Eve Forward said that although the monsters and weapons were based on the game, "a lot of the various swashbuckling stuff I liked to put in was based on things that had happened in our D&D games".

 The show is one of the few instances of Link having dialogue in The Legend of Zelda franchise.
+It was the first time that the characters were given voice actors, having never been voiced in the games and being composed of just a few pixels.
+This allowed the writers freedom of interpretation.
+Bob Forward said that "we very much made it up as we went along".
 The games intentionally do not give Link dialogue.
-The Legend of Zelda video game series producer Eiji Aonuma has explained, "since people have played Zelda over the years, they have their ideas of how Link might sound.
+The Legend of Zelda video game series producer Eiji Aonuma has explained that "since people have played Zelda over the years, they have their ideas of how Link might sound.
 If we were to put a voice in there that might not match up with someone else's image, then there would be a backlash to that.
 So we've tried to avoid that".

 Songs

-Each episode featured two main theme songs used during its broadcast:
+Each episode features two main theme songs used during its broadcast: